Stratio/stratio-connector-decision/README.md

          xdsh:user>  ATTACH CLUSTER <cluster_name> ON DATASTORE <datastore_name> WITH OPTIONS {'KafkaServer': '[<kafkaServer>]', 'KafkaPort': '[<kafkaPort>]', 'zooKeeperServer':'[<zooKeeperServer>]','zooKeeperPort':'[<zooKeeperPort>]'};
       ```

     Add the connector manifest.
+The XML with the manifest can be found in the path of the Streaming Connector in target/stratio-connector-streaming-0.4.0/conf/StreamingConnector.xml

        ```
          xdsh:user>  ADD CONNECTOR <Path to Streaming Connector Manifest>
        ```

     Attach the connector to the previously defined cluster.
 The connector name must match the one defined in the
-    Connector Manifest.
+    Connector Manifest, and the cluster name must match with the previously defined in the ATTACH CLUSTER command.
         ```
             xdsh:user>  ATTACH CONNECTOR <connector name> TO <cluster name> WITH OPTIONS {};
         ```

-    At this point, we can start to send queries.
+    At this point, we can start to send queries, that Crossdata execute with the connector specified..

         ...
             xdsh:user> CREATE CATALOG catalogTest;